EXPLORER'S GRAND SLAM

 There are lots of ways to tackle the Explorer’s Grand Slam and the progression you take will depend on your individual situation (time constraints, financial constraints, family/life/work situation) Everyone is different and there is no one-size-fits-all approach.

-More experienced climbers might tackle the goal by grouping climbs in regions and capitalising on prior climbs as training and acclimatisation for the next one.
+More experienced climbers might tackle the goal by grouping climbs in regions and capitalizing on prior climbs as training and acclimatization for the next one.
 For instance, they might go directly from Everest to Denali earlier in their goal as it suits their schedule/world travel plan.

-Climbers will always have different opinions about which peaks are more serious and which should be tackled first, but ultimately the order is up to you as the individual.
+Climbers will always have different opinions about which peaks are more serious and which should be tackled first, but ultimately, the order is up to each individual.

 Here is a general progression that you might consider:

-1. Enrol in a comprehensive alpine climbing course or Seven Summits’ prep course – for example Mt.
+1. Enroll in a comprehensive alpine climbing course or Seven Summits’ prep course – for example, Mt.
 Baker in Washington State, USA, or the Australian Alpine Academy in the Snowy Mountains of Australia.

 2. Climb Kilimanjaro to expose your body to altitude and test your fitness and endurance.